rashelrr/team_piplups/README.md

     - the user has to update both fields because they are required

 @team: Your documentation should also include a usage example for each API entry with both a request and possible responses (including error codes)
+--- below: still needs to be updated ----
   - Restaurant display http://127.0.0.1:5000/rest_display_all?
     - Displays all restaurants and average star rating across all reviews
     - User can enter the name of a restaurant to see reviews for that restaurant